lubhaniagarwal/PythonLearning/README.md

 Studied various function used in dictionary.
 Used function-get() to access the Key.

-Class and Object-->
+Class and Object and Inheritance-->
 I learned about Class and objects, with different types of constructor.
-I learned the concept of inheritance and also how to make calls .
+I learned the concept of inheritance and also how to make calls to base class and derived class.
-In this question i implemented single level inheritance.
+In this question I implemented single level inheritance.
+Also I implemented multiple Inheritance and used the concept of Encapsulation.